mariellefoster/marf-books/README.md

 - Kate Griffen: A Madness of Angels
 - Randall Hyde: Write Great Code, Volume 2: Thinking Low-Level, Writing High-Level
 - Keith Cooper & Linda Torczon: Engineering A Compiler
+- Sabaa Tahir: An Ember in the Ashes